+ABIT.01

-ABIT.01 This module contains the Digital Signal Processor (Digenerates the FSK channels in transmission (at the p frequency and shift) and implements for each channel the elements which differentiate between the guard and command signals in reception.
-It also has the software necessary for decision making transmission and reception of commands, as well as soft input/output management, link supervision and the carrying out o It contains two command input and output circuits together with five relays for signalling and/or alarm, configurable by the user.
-CDIT.01 This module contains two command input and output circuits together with four relays for signalling and/or alarm, configurable by the user.
+This module contains the Digital Signal Processor (DSP), which generates the FSK channels in transmission (at the programmed frequency and shift) and implements for each channel the elements which differentiate between the guard and command signals in reception.

+It also has the software necessary for decision making in the transmission and reception of commands, as well as software for input/output management, link supervision and the carrying out of tests.

+It contains two command input and output circuits together with five relays for signalling and/or alarm, configurable by the user.

+CDIT.01

+This module contains two command input and output circuits together with four relays for signalling and/or alarm, configurable by the user.